 If you’re a beginner, a free league might be the better option, just to get your cleats wet.
 However, if you’d rather go foot-“balls to the wall” on your first time, then shell out some cash and hope for the win… those of us in the biz call that a Hail Mary!

 Another thing to think about is the type of league you’d like to be in.
-A Head-to-Head league means you face another opponent from your league each week and get placed into a ranking.
+A head-to-head league means you face another opponent from your league each week and get placed into a ranking.
 As the season goes, you continue to play a different opponent until the playoffs, where you’re entered into a bracket system to determine the winner.
-In a Total Points league, the winner is solely determined on the member with the most points earned at the end of the season.
+In a total points league, the winner is solely determined on the member with the most points earned at the end of the season.

-Alright, so you’ve made all your decisions and chose a league.
+Alright, so you’ve made all your decisions and chose a fantasy football league.
 Now what?
-The next step would be to prepare for your Fantasy Football draft!
+The next step would be to prepare for your fantasy football draft!
 This is the part where you research your potential players, study statistics and past year’s performances, and build a strong strategy that will help you win your league.
 For example, if you choose a promising rookie quarterback, you might want to tread carefully on the wide receivers that you choose.
 With your quarterback being fairly new, it would be smart to get familiar with how he plays: does he throw the ball a lot?
 Is he accurate?
 Does he prefer to run the ball?

 The league commissioner will decide how many players of each position you can choose.
 After you’ve collected all your data, prepare a list of your rankings and identify your most valuable players that you’ll hope to draft.
 Be sure to pick players you believe will accumulate the most points for you.
 This is determined by how well they actually play during their NFL games.
 You’re literally building your fantasy team!

 When you arrive at the D ready to have the best fantasy football draft party, the league commissioner decides who gets to pick first.
 It may be a random drawing or based off last year’s standings.
-You and your league will use the kit provided by The D to choose your players and keep track of who has been drafted and who is still available.
+You and your league will use the kit provided by the D to choose your players and keep track of who has been drafted and who is still available.

 Even when the draft party is over with, the fun still continues!
 Be sure to start your best players each week before Thursday Night Football begins.
 If a player is injured, you can bench him until he is healed and ready to play the next game.
 A lot of strategy comes to play throughout the season: if a player isn’t doing so hot, you have the option of trading players between members of your league or even replacing him with another player from the free agency.
 Also, pay attention to the teams’ bi-weeks as you wouldn’t want to start a player who doesn’t have a game that week!